rust-osdev/uefi-rs/README.md

 - `uefi` (top directory): defines the standard UEFI tables / interfaces.
   The objective is to stay unopionated and safely wrap most interfaces.

+- `uefi-exts`: extension traits providing utility functions for common patterns.
+  - Requires the `alloc` crate (either use `uefi-alloc` or your own custom allocator).

+- `uefi-macros`: procedural macros that are used to derive some traits in `uefi`.

 - `uefi-services`: provides a panic handler, and initializes some helper crates:
   - `uefi-logger`: logging implementation for the standard [log] crate.
     - Prints output to console.